-The director, or his delegated representative in charge of the High Prairie Villa Water System, is invested with the authority and responsibility for the implementation of a cross connection control program and for the enforcement of the provisions of the Ordinance.
+The delegate in charge of the day-by-day operations of the Lyda Water Company who is vested with the authority and responsibility of the implementations of the cross-connection control program and the enforcement of the provisions of the Ordinance.

-Q. Utility
+P. Utility